 - Uses a significant amount of electricity.

-We usually associate humidity with the warm summer months, but during the winter, it can become quite humid indoors.
-By warming your house using dry heat, you can effectively keep dampness and moisture at bay.
+We usually associate humidity with the warm summer months, but it can become quite humid indoors during the winter.
+Warming your house using dry heat can effectively keep dampness and moisture at bay.
 A space heater is an excellent dry heat source.

 - Effective during the winter.

 - Warms your house as well.

 - Can be difficult to use around children and pets as they carry a burn risk.

 What Causes Humidity in a Home?

 Below, you’ll find a list of some of the most common causes of high humidity in the home and what you can do about it.

 1. Bad Ventilation